PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 # Installing a Production Copy of BETYdb on ebi-forecast or pecandev

-These instructions are specifically tailored to the task of adding a new instance of BETYdb to a CentOS 5 machine using the deployment scheme we already currently have in place.
+These instructions are specifically tailored to the task of adding new instances of BETYdb to a CentOS 5 machine using the deployment scheme we already currently have in place.
 Thus, they assume the following are installed:

 1. Ruby version 2.1.5.
 2. Apache 2.2.